debsouryadatta/CourseX/nextjs-app/STEP_BY_STEP.md

 **v0.2 Done✅**

 - #10 - [[FEAT]: Separate the course generation logic into the FastApi service using langchain python, integrate the whole thing using docker-compose](https://github.com/debsouryadatta/CourseX/issues/10) ✅
+- #11 - [[FEAT]: Create a New Roadmap Generation section, where roadmaps will be generated based on the roadmap title](https://github.com/debsouryadatta/CourseX/issues/11)
+- #12 - [[BUG]: Fix the bug in the course pdf export feature](https://github.com/debsouryadatta/CourseX/issues/12)